 Newsletter.
 UCAO publishes an e-newsletter, in English and Ukrainian, twice a month.
 Delivered directly to your inbox, it keeps membership informed about upcoming events.
 Please sign up here!

 Malanka.
 The Old Country tradition of greeting the coming new year on St. Melania’s feast day (New Year’s Eve, old calendar) finds a modern incarnation each year as UCAO hosts a festive dinner with entertainment, auctions, raffles, and lively conversation.
-The annual event draws guests not only from the metro Columbus area, but also Athens, Cincinnati, and Dayton.

 Cultural Workshops.
 We share the love of our culture through many types of workshops throughout the year: cooking, various cultural crafts, and the ancient art of writing pysanky.
 Each year, UCAO conducts pysanka workshops for the general public at various venues around Central Ohio.
 In addition, individual members conduct pysanka demonstrations at the request of local schools, churches, youth organizations, community centers, and retirement homes.
 Check our Events page for dates on our workshops and registration information.

 Community Festivals.
 For more than 40 years, UCAO has been a major presence at community festivals in the Central Ohio region: Columbus International Festival, A World A’Fair in Dayton, and the Westerville Arts Festival.
 We look forward to many more events to share our love of Ukrainian culture and raise awareness of Ukraine.